 Let’s just say that the number is 500 pounds, which is not unreasonable given the number of books we have in our home.
 If I do move 500 pounds of clutter out of my home, there will be a huge weight lifted out of my home (literally) and off of my mind (figuratively).

 Plus…I’m a quantifier.
 To be able to say that I got rid of X lbs of stuff is easy to wrap my mind around.

 There are many obvious reasons to unclutter our homes, and a maybe even a few not so obvious ones:

-In addition to the calendar link (in blue right above), I’ve prepared some discard sheets (in blue right below) for you to document your discards if you chose to.
+In cased you missed it, I’ve prepared some discard sheets for you to document your discards if you chose to.
 I definitely get motivated when I can document my progress, but that is just me.
 I give myself a little ‘you go girl’ each time I reach 50 items/categories.
 Use the sheets if they will help you stay motivated and accountable.